gaoming96/TorchFlow/playground/Readme.md

 LOSS = content + style + TV (Total Variation Regularization).

 We can see this model in a easy way.
-If we forget VGG net, we use a Network to get output and compute LOSS (**very specific deep learning unreasonable thoughts**): pixel-difference of output and style.
+If we forget VGG net, we use a Network to get output and compute LOSS (**very typical deep learning unreasonable thoughts**): pixel-difference of output and style.
 However, pixel-difference cannot handel semantic and Perceptral things (eg: if move a figure one pixel up, pixel loss is high).
 Luckily VGG can represent some Perceptral of a figure.

+It is called Perceptual LOSS.
+It shows clearer output compared with MSE because mean is the average, will blur the picture.

 ![](.././pics/fast_style_structure.jpg)